 These are the people that true revolutionary activists need to be concerned about.
 They often take over activist movements and deflect them from truly revolutionary goals.
 Like I wrote in my commentary to the above linked-post regarding Eric London's article:

 This writer carves out an important strata in our capitalist structured society known as the upper middle class, a class consisting of about 9% of Americans who lie just below the 1% rich ruling class.
 These people are identified by sociologists as the upper middle class.
 London shows how this particular class plays such an important role for the ruling 1%.
-Malcolm X graphically described the role played by the middle class to a largely African-American audience with a metaphor drawn from an historical context of American slavery that is relevant here: the difference between field niggers and house niggers, or the difference between most workers and a special subset of workers who identify with the ruling capitalist class.
+Malcolm X graphically described the role played by the middle class to a largely African-American audience with a metaphor drawn from an historical context of American slavery that is relevant here: the difference between a house Negro and a field Negro, or the difference between most workers and a special subset of workers who identify with the ruling capitalist class.

 London zeros in on the critical role played by the upper middle class (business executives, academics, successful attorneys, professionals, trade union executives and trust fund beneficiaries) in supporting the ruling 1%, and specifically how they have used identity politics (aka "multiculturalism") to successfully divert attention and energies away from class-based political activism.
 Likewise this class have obscured their own role in perpetuating identity politics by pretending to be left oriented activists.
 His research shows that this upper-middle class loves and serves their capitalist masters so well and that they have been richly rewarded for their efforts--unlike those classes of workers below them.
 London concludes his analysis with this political lesson: